SriharshaGade/Innomatics_Internship_APR_21/README.md

-<h3>The Repsitory Consists of my learnings from the internship conducted at Innmatics Research Labs, Hyderabad in the form of tasks.</h3>
+<h3>This Repsitory Consists of my learnings from the internship conducted at Innomatics Research Labs, Hyderabad in the form of tasks.</h3>
 <h1 align= 'center'>Understanding the tasks </h1><br />
 Task 1 - Introdution on Python Programming in Hackerrank.<br />
 Task 2 - Basic DataTypes and sets on Python Programming in Hackerrank.<br />